free things to do in New York City

 Workshop | Lunchtime Meditation

-Take a mid-day pause to refresh your mind and re-establish your center in the midst of bustling city life.
-Meditation is a powerful tool to eliminate stress, to heal the body, mind, and brain, and to enhance your personal well-being and positive relationship with the world.
+Take a mid-day pause to refresh your mind and re-establish your center in the midst of bustling city more life.
+Meditation is a powerful tool to eliminate stress, to heal the body, mind, and brain, and to enhance your personal well-being and positive relationship with the world. less

 New York City, NY; NYC